kabutor/dpapi_mix/README.md

 # Scripts
+__blob_dpapi.py__ - Extract data from an encrypted BLOB file, you have to use -f to set the file to decrypt, it will say the masterkey file needed.
+You have to pass then that masterkey file, the blob file, the sid and the password to decrypt the content.

+Requisites: impacket

 __guidCreds.py__ - Bulk extract dpapi encrypted Credentials, you need to supply the user password and the masterfile location (%Appdata%\Microsoft\Protect usually).
 It will dump in